DonovanMods/donovan-7d2d-modlets/README.md

 These are intended to work in unison, but you can pick and choose which pieces you prefer.
 The only real caveat is that BigStacks and MegaStacks are mutually exclusive and will overwrite each other, so pick the one you prefer.

-- [BigStacks](https://github.com/dyoung522/donovan-7d2d-modlets/tree/master/donovan-bigstacks) - Increases stack sizes a fairly reasonable amount
-- [MegaStacks](https://github.com/dyoung522/donovan-7d2d-modlets/tree/master/donovan-megastacks) - Increases stack sizes an unreasonably large amount
+Mix and Match:

 - [LessGrind](https://github.com/dyoung522/donovan-7d2d-modlets/tree/master/donovan-lessgrind) - Increases the harvest amount of most methods and reduces some resource requirements
 - [LevelFaster](https://github.com/dyoung522/donovan-7d2d-modlets/tree/master/donovan-levelfaster) - Increases the experience gain on most items
 - [MorePerks](https://github.com/dyoung522/donovan-7d2d-modlets/tree/master/donovan-moreperks) - Increases the amount of perks points received per level
 - [CraftAcid](https://github.com/dyoung522/donovan-7d2d-modlets/tree/master/donovan-craftacid) - Craftable Acid
 - [CraftJail](https://github.com/dyoung522/donovan-7d2d-modlets/tree/master/donovan-craftjail) - Adds the jaildoor back into the game as a craftable item

+Choose One:

+- [BigStacks](https://github.com/dyoung522/donovan-7d2d-modlets/tree/master/donovan-bigstacks) - Increases stack sizes a fairly reasonable amount
+- [MegaStacks](https://github.com/dyoung522/donovan-7d2d-modlets/tree/master/donovan-megastacks) - Increases stack sizes an unreasonably large amount

 Tested under game version: _alpha 17.1 (b9)_